 Maha Elgenaidi, Founder & Innovation Director

 Dr. Zachary Markwith, Education Director

 Zachary is the Education Director at ING.
 He received his PhD in Islamic Studies from the Graduate Theological Union in Berkeley, California.
 He also earned an MA (cum laude) in Comparative Religious Studies at the George Washington University and a BA in Islamic and Near Eastern Studies at the University of California, Santa Barbara.
 His research and teaching focus on Islamic sacred texts, early Sufism, Sunni-Shi‘i relations, and the comparative study of religions.
-He is the author of One God, Many Prophets: the Universal Wisdom of Islam (2013) and the forthcoming book And When I Love Him: the Hadith al-Nawafil and the Formation of Sufism (2022).
+He has taught classes on Islam and world religions at the University of California, Santa Cruz, Santa Clara University, and the Graduate Theological Union.
+He is the author of One God, Many Prophets: the Universal Wisdom of Islam (2013) and the forthcoming book And When I Love Then: the Hadith al-Nawafil and the Formation of Sufism (2023).
 Zachary has also worked with other non-profit and community-based organizations, including Hub Foundation, the International Peace Project, and Food Not Bombs.
 Read Zachary’s blog here.

 Ameena Jandali, Founding Member, Content Contributor